ICHRA vs. QSEHRA: How do they compare?

 What is a QSEHRA?

-Like the ICHRA, a QSEHRA allows eligible employers to reimburse employees, tax-free, for their health insurance coverage and a wide range of healthcare expenses.
-However, in order to offer a QSEHRA, an employer must have fewer than 50 full-time equivalent employees (FTEs).
+Like the ICHRA, a QSEHRA allows eligible employers to reimburse employees, tax-free, for their health insurance coverage and a wide range of healthcare costs.
+However, to offer a QSEHRA, an employer must have fewer than 50 full-time equivalent employees (FTEs).

-The benefit can’t be offered with a group insurance health plan or a flexible spending account (FSA).
-Unlike an ICHRA, employees don't need a qualifying form of individual health insurance in order to participate.
-However, in order for reimbursements to be tax-free, they'll need minimum essential coverage (MEC).
+Employers can’t offer a group insurance health plan or a flexible spending account (FSA) alongside a QSEHRA.
+Unlike an ICHRA, employees don't need a qualifying form of individual health insurance coverage to participate.

-The IRS sets annual maximum contribution limits for QSEHRAs, so the amount an employer can give is capped.
-If the employer allows yearly rollover capabilities, the rollover amount is restricted so they don’t exceed the following year’s annual limit.
+The IRS sets annual maximum contribution limits for QSEHRAs that employers must consider when determining their allowance amount.
+Even if the employer allows yearly rollover capabilities, the rollover amount can’t exceed the following year’s annual limit.

-All in all, QSEHRAs are an excellent way for small employers to provide healthcare benefits to attract and retain talent without breaking the bank.
+Overall, QSEHRAs are an excellent way for small employers to provide healthcare benefits to attract and retain talented employees without breaking the bank.

 DEMO